So you’re interested in investing in real estate rental properties. Congratulations!

 How much cash flow SHOULD I be making?

-And that is entirely up to you, the investor.
+That is entirely up to you, the investor.
 Once you know how to run the numbers – evaluate repairs, expenses, property taxes, rental rates, etc. you have the power to put together a deal that works for you.

 I can tell you what my criteria has been buying in my market (Dallas, TX).
 But your market will be different, and your investing criteria will also likely be different.